Sperm allergy: is this the end of Carmen’s sex life?

 Still, Rashad tried… some things.
 Not experiencing the sperm allergy symptoms himself, he wasn’t quite as inclined to make the drastic lifestyle changes I had made in searching for a solution.
 (It’s hard to tell a twenty-something rabid sports fanatic that he’s going to have to give up his beer.)

 He did make some valiant efforts, though – doctor’s appointments cleanses, etc. He started eating cleaner and buying more organic products.
 He even downed the bitter herbal concoctions I brewed up for us in my makeshift kitchen laboratory.
 Overall, Rashad was a great sport and a really good man.

 Did I have a sperm allergy or was I allergic to Rashad?

 I continued my quest for a cure for my sperm allergy, experimenting with this and that, but I also continued to spiral.
 Despite both of our efforts, I was still allergic to sperm.
 I was suffering, and somehow the fact he was trying so hard made me feel even worse.
 I was tired and depressed and ready to give up, but how could I give up on someone who loved me enough to stick with me through all of that?

-Even the instances when I did break up with him – when I felt I had to for my sanity, for my health, for our ultimate happiness – didn’t last for long.
+Even when I did break up with him – when I felt I had to for my sanity, for my health, for my vagina's health, for our ultimate happiness – didn’t last long.
 Inevitably, I ended up back in his arms, aflame.
 I couldn’t help it.
-Through no fault of his, our relationship had created a deep-seated insecurity in me that it seemed only his love could assuage.
+Through no fault of his, our relationship had created deep-seated insecurity in me that it seemed only his love could assuage.